Those Who Wish Me Dead (novel)

 Those Who Wish Me Dead is a novel by American author Michael Koryta.
 It was published in the United States in June 2014 by Little, Brown and Company.
 It was adapted as a film released in 2021 of the same name and starring Angelina Jolie.

 Plot

 After Indiana teenager Jace Wilson witnesses a murder, his parents cannot put him into witness protection because the killers have connections in law enforcement.
 So they entrust Jace's safety to Ethan and Allison Serbin, a couple who run a wilderness survival program for troubled kids in Montana.
 The murderers, Jack and Patrick Blackwell, track Jace—now using the name Connor Reynolds—to the mountainous region.
-When he realizes they're closing in, Ethan and Jace take off into the wilderness.
-As a forest fire rages and a fierce electrical storm approaches.
-Connor meets Hannah Faber, a former smokejumper who is now a lookout in an isolated fire tower.
+When Jace realizes they're closing in, Ethan and Jace take off into the wilderness.
+As a forest fire rages and a fierce electrical storm approaches, Connor meets Hannah Faber, a former smokejumper who is now a lookout in an isolated fire tower.
 Having failed to save a young boy previously, Hannah vows to keep him safe.